turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Is UTF-8 Character Encoding, and Why Is It Needed?.md

+---
-# What Is UTF-8 Character Encoding, and Why Is It Needed?
+title: What Is UTF-8 Character Encoding, and Why Is It Needed?
+draft: false
+tags:
+  - html
+---
 **UTF-8** (Unicode Transformation Format - 8) is a standardized character encoding widely used on the web.

 Character encoding is the method computers use to store characters as data.
 Essentially, all text on a web page is a sequence of characters stored as one or more bytes.
 In computing, a byte is a unit of data consisting of eight bits (binary digits).